 Financial fragility rarely comes from laziness or poor intent.
 More often, it comes from concentration.

-Resilience spreads exposure without spreading complexity.
+Financial resilience spreads exposure without spreading complexity.
 It introduces flexibility without demanding constant activity.

 Resilient skills are transferable.
-They allow movement across roles, industries, or ways of working without starting from zero.
+They allow movement across roles, industries, or ways of working without requiring you to start from zero.
+This does not demand constant reinvention.
+It requires awareness and occasional, deliberate investment in staying relevant.

 Complexity is often mistaken for sophistication.
 In practice, complexity tends to increase fragility.

-Resilience often improves when financial life becomes simpler.
-Fewer moving parts make problems easier to see and easier to solve.
+Financial resilience often improves when financial life becomes simpler.
+Fewer moving parts mean problems are easier to spot and easier to solve.
+Clarity is not minimalism for its own sake – it is a practical form of strength.

 There is a common belief that preparing for disruption increases anxiety.
 For most people, the opposite is true.

-Clear answers reduce fear.
+Clear answers to those questions reduce fear considerably.

 Once resilience is in place, something important changes.